 Ah coffee, coffee makes the world go round.
-But it can also affect your sleep quality if you are having either too much of it or too close to bed-time.
-Studies suggest that consuming caffeine 6 hours up to 6 hours before bed can significantly worsen your sleep quality.
+But it can also affect your sleep quality if you are having too much of it or having it too close to bed-time.
+Studies suggest that consuming caffeine up to 6 hours before bed can significantly worsen your sleep quality.
 It can also delay sleep onset, as well as alter the normal sleep stages.
-Caffeine can stay elevated in the blood for 6-8 hours so ensure you stop drinking caffeinated beverages around 6-8 hours before you plan to go to bed and try not to exceed 500mg of caffeine in a 24 hours period as this can affect sleep quality too!
+Caffeine can stay elevated in the blood for 6-8 hours so ensure you stop drinking caffeinated beverages around 6-8 hours before you plan to go to bed, and try not to exceed 500mg of caffeine in a 24 hour period as this can affect sleep quality too!

 - Magnesium: Responsible for over 600 reactions within your body, magnesium can help relax your body and enhance sleep quality.

 - Valerian root: Several studies suggest that valerian can help you fall asleep and improve sleep quality.

 - Ginkgo biloba: A natural herb with many benefits, it may assist in sleep, relaxation and stress management and reduction.